impresso/transmedia/README.md

-# transmedia-conference
+# Transmedia History Conference website

-Website for the Transmedia History Conference
+Github pages website for the conference on transmedia history.